tensorflow/docs/site/en/api_docs/python/tf/contrib/training/HParams.md

 override_from_dict(values_dict)
 ```

-Override hyperparameter values, parsing new values from a dictionary.
+Override existing hyperparameter values, parsing new values from a dictionary.

 #### Args:

 * <b>`values_dict`</b>: Dictionary of name:value pairs.